raspberrypilearning/from-me-to-you/en/step_5.md

 **Tip:** It’s ok to change your mind but always be clear about what you’re aiming for.

 --- task ---
 What’s your next step?
-It might be to develop the sprites’s behaviour.
+It might be to add more code to your sprite.
 It might be to add code to another sprite.
+It might be to record a sound or paint a new costume.

 Are you stuck for ideas?
 Don’t forget to look at step 3: [Investigate](https://learning-admin.raspberrypi.org/en/projects/digital-card/2){:target=”_blank”} and `See inside`{:class="block3motion"} some projects.